Travel information and student conduct while overseas

-For most of the locations we travel to you do no need a visa as an Australia citizen.
-India is the current exception and the coordinators will assist you in this process.
-If you are not an Australian citizen, you may require a visa for some of the countries where Australian citizen do not need one.
+For most of the locations we travel to you do not need a visa as an Australia citizen.
+China is the current exception and the travel agent will assist you in this process.
+If you are not an Australian citizen, you may require a visa for some of the countries where Australian citizens do not need one.
 While your IPE coordinator is able to support you, the responsibility lies with you to check with your Consulate about the visa requirements in your particular instance.

 Some of the IPE locations may require you to have certain vaccinations and/or take particular medication.
-It is recommended you check the Department of Foreign Affairs and Trade advice through the Smart Traveller website (chose your specific location and check under the 'Health' tab) and/or consult with your doctor.
-If you do get ill while you are away, you will be supported by the IPE coordinator(s) and your travel insurance, as provided by Monash Abroad, will cover most of the expenses you incur.
-The IPE coordinator will carry a first aid kit, but it is recommended that carry your own personal kit as well to cover any general and/or specific issues you may face when travelling.
+It is recommended you check the Department of Foreign Affairs and Trade advice through the Smart Traveller website (choose your specific location and check under the 'Health' tab) and/or consult with your doctor.
+If you do get ill while you are away, you will be supported by the in-country supervisor and your travel insurance, as provided by Monash Abroad, will cover most of the expenses you incur.
+The supervisor will carry a first aid kit, but it is recommended that carry your own personal kit as well to cover any general and/or specific issues you may face when travelling.

 You do not need to have First- Aid training to go on an international placement experience.

 All Monash students who are participating in the Monash abroad program and are deemed fit to travel (check with your general medical practitioner if you are unsure) are covered by the University's travel insurance policy.
 The policy only covers international travel.
 Please check details on the Monash Abroad Insurance website.